-Some other passengers sitting alongside of me began to chuckle and to titter among themselves in another language.
+Some passengers sitting alongside of me began to chuckle and to titter among themselves in another language.
 The sight of skinny, little me sitting there in my singlet and baggy shorts, minding my own business, being slowly eclipsed by this huge, round colossus of a woman must have looked hilarious, even though it almost gave me a heart attack.

 Total eclipse of the heart

 Of course, the traffic on the way to the airport was horrendous.
-It took about forty minutes to travel the ten kilometers or so to the departure terminal which meant I arrived only fifty-five minutes before my flight was due to take-off.
+It took about forty minutes to travel the ten kilometres or so to the departure terminal which meant I arrived only fifty-five minutes before my flight was due to take-off.
 I asked at check-in if I had time for a quick wash and change of clothes.

 “Well, boarding should have already commenced.
 You better get to the boarding gate, now”.

 I hurried to the departure section only to find a long queue at the hand-luggage x-ray check.
 I finally got through the checks after waiting my turn in the queue and made it to the departure gate.

 There was a delay.